 additional concurrent MSDUs or MMPDUs.
 The receiving STA shall discard all fragments that are part of an MSDU or MMPDU for which a timer is not maintained.
 There is also dot11MaxReceiveLifetime, that specifies the maximum amount of time allowed to receive an MSDU.
 The receive timer starts on the reception of the first fragment of a fragmented MSDU or MMPDU.
 If the receive timer exceeds dot11MaxReceiveLifetime, then all received fragments of this MSDU or MMPDU shall be discarded by the destination STA.
 If additional fragments of this MSDU or MMPDU are subsequently received, those fragments shall be acknowledged and discarded.

-To properly reassemble MPDUs into an MSDU or MMPDU, a destination STA shall discard any duplicated fragments received.
+To properly reassemble MPDUs into an MSDU, A-MSDU, or MMPDU, a destination STA shall discard any duplicated fragments received.
 A STA shall discard duplicate fragments as described in 10.3.2.14 (Duplicate detection

 and recovery).
-However, a duplicate fragment of an individually addressed MSDU or MMPDU shall be acknowledged.
+However, a duplicate fragment of an individually addressed MSDU, A-MSDU, or MMPDU shall be acknowledged.

-(11ax)An HE STA may also use dynamic defragmentation as defined in 26.3.3 (Dynamic defragmentation) if the conditions in 26.3.1 (General) are met.
-Dynamic fragmentation allows A-MSDUs to be fragmented.